waleedhumayon/Python-Networking-Projects/README.txt

 sending commands and one for transferring actual files and data between the remote server and localhost After that it was a matter of debugging file permissions, configuring paths on the localhost and the ftp server and actually being able to traverse directories on the server.

+Another key challenge was not being able to get responses via the data channel.
+Ultimately we resolved this by treating the data channel socket considerably differently than the control channel.
+It was only used to collect data regarding files and the ls command.

+Finally, a major challenge was understanding the requirements.
+Specifically, we only realized that the mv anc cp commands are meant to work both ways, FTP->Local and Local->FTP.
+Luckily, the implementation of functions such as: download_command and upload_command made it easy to rewire and build the logic for the two way connection.
+Had that not already been created, we would likely not be able to submit a working project.

+Both team members worked equally on the code and the overall project.
+Specific focus was:
+Waleed: Command execution, data channel creation and the final logic for mv and cp
+Tanay: Command parsing, server response parsing and user input parsing as well as Command execution.